SamuelAdamsMcGuire/sommelier_app/README.md

 ## Architecture

-The program architecture is all set from the root directorly.
-So when using bash to run any scripts please use the following sturcture
+The program architecture is all set from the root directory.
+So when using bash to run any scripts please use the following structure

 ```bash
 python -m folder.program